project-oak/oak/docs/concepts.md

 - **Roughtime client pseudo-Node**: Provides a mechanism for Oak Nodes to retrieve a wall clock time using the
   [Roughtime protocol](https://roughtime.googlesource.com/roughtime).
+- **Cryptographic pseudo-Node**: Provides a collection of cryptographic primitives as a [gRPC service](/oak_services/proto/crypto.proto) for use by Oak Nodes.
+Key material is kept in the pseudo-Node and referred to by opaque handle.

 An Oak Application uses any of these pseudo-Nodes (except the first) by including an entry for them in its `ApplicationConfiguration`, and creating them